-The Doctor of Nursing Practice degree requires the completion of 31-89 semester hours (depending on the program of study) of approved courses.
-Requirements for full admission to the doctoral degree program include a baccalaureate degree with a minimum GPA of 3.00 overall from an accredited institution, an analytic score of 3.0 or better on the Graduate Record Exam, a score of "C" or better for all required prerequisite support courses, license as a registered nurse with at least one year of clinical experience, an interview score of 50 or better, and submission of application, resume, and letters of recommendation.
+The Doctor of Nursing Practice degree requires the completion of 30-65 semester hours (depending on the program of study) of approved courses.
+Requirements for full admission to the doctoral degree program include a baccalaureate degree with a minimum GPA of 3.00 overall from an accredited institution, a score of "B" or better for all required prerequisite support courses, license as a registered nurse with at least one year of clinical experience, an interview score of 50 or better, and submission of application, and resume.